SAMcGee/CITC/index.md

 <script>
 function revealHintTwo() {
-  document.getElementById("hint2").innerText = "Does any solution completly solve the problem with email filters?
-Is it possible for a computer to completly understand what is spam and what isn't, is it possible for a human?";
+  document.getElementById("hint2").innerText = "Does any solution completely solve the problem with email filters?
+Is it possible for a computer to completely understand what is spam and what isn't, is it possible for a human?";
 }
 </script>